-Marine Airborne and Air Delivery Specialist
+Marine Job: MOS 0451 Airborne and Air Delivery Specialist

 Marines in MOS 0451 hold down three main areas of responsibility: air delivery, equipment maintenance, and parachute packing.

-On the Armed Services Vocational Aptitude Battery, recruits need a General Technical score of at least 100, with no exceptions.
-And because it could be pretty unfortunate to fall out of a plane over water, recruits must achieve at least an intermediate-level qualification during the water survival phase of boot camp.
+On the Armed Services Vocational Aptitude Battery (ASVAB) tests, recruits need a general technical score of at least 100, with no exceptions.
+And because it's a huge part of the job to be involved in dangerous jumps over water, recruits must achieve at least an intermediate-level qualification during the water survival phase of boot camp.

 If you're already a Marine serving in another occupational field, the Corps' MOS Manual clearly states you can only move into the 0451 field if you're a lance corporal (E-3) or corporal (E-4) with less than six months in that rank.
 Sergeants (E-5) and below in the Active Reserve program may also be able to move into air delivery if full-time vacancies are available at a reserve unit.

-Job training takes place at Fort Lee, Virginia, an Army base with a resident Marine cadre for devil dogs attending various Army schoolhouses aboard the base.
+Job training takes place at Fort Lee, Virginia, an Army base with a resident Marine cadre attending various Army schoolhouses aboard the base.
 In nine weeks, the Army's Parachute Rigger Course covers the 0451's three main areas of responsibilities in one phase each:

 - The aerial delivery phase teaches students to prepare an airdrop from start to finish.
 This phase of the course concludes with a live airdrop, where Marines pack the cargo parachutes, rig the loads to be dropped, place the loads in the aircraft and recover the loads and equipment once the goods are dropped.

 - The aerial equipment phase teaches Marines everything they need to know about inspecting, fixing, and maintaining parachutes and airdrop equipment.